niemisami/digit-koodikerho-android/README.md

 ##What shall we do?
 1. First of all we'll learn to use Android Studio.
 It has plenty of great shortcuts and refactoring tools which helps developer to concentrate on thinking the logic rather than typing hundreds of lines of
 2. Few things about libraries and resource files
-3. Create fragments and communicate with Activity
+3. Create application with multiple Fragments on top of one controller Activity
 4. Something something

 ##Android Studio shortkeys